ShawnO86/National_News_Weather/README.md

 # National_Weather

-Weather web app built using Node.js, Express.js, Vue.js, and bundled using Vite.
+Weather web app built using Node.js, Express.js, Vue.js, CSS and bundled using Vite.

 Users can search for any location in the US by entering a city name and state or a ZIP code.
 The app will retrieve the weather data for the specified location and display it on the interface.